 Fails to match or better the child's previous rate of progress

 This may include progress in areas other than attainment, for example, social needs.
-We also liaise with all Nursery providers and other primary schools to ensure that information on children transitioning into the Academy is shared effectively.
-Parents may also raise concerns about their child.
-Other professionals working with a child outside of the Academy may raise concerns or highlight a specific need.
+We also liaise with all with a child outside of the Academy may raise concerns or highlight a specific need.